 There are a number of external factors that can affect the performance of your PPC campaigns.
 From the latest cinema blockbusters to the ever-changing society we live in – all can have a huge impact on the way we advertise and whether or not our methods are successful.

 With the Coronavirus outbreak, a lot of our PPC clients are going to be affected.
-Local dentists, private healthcare companies and businesses that rely on events going ahead are all going to see an impact in their sales and enquiries.
+Local dentists, private healthcare companies, and businesses that rely on events going ahead are all going to see an impact on their sales and enquiries.
 For example, one of our clients, a private dentist, has had a knock-on effect with the cost of masks increasing in the global market place.
 A global pandemic such as COVID-19 is going to have a widespread impact across all industries.
-This is because of imports and exports of goods, face-to-face contact in business and also economical effects businesses will be facing from closures to a reduction in purchasing.
+This is because of imports and exports of goods, face-to-face contact in business, and also economical effects businesses will be facing from closures to a reduction in purchasing.
 The advice Repeat Digital has for businesses running Google Ads and other PPC campaigns would be to, if you can, focus on eCommerce sales as more customers will be buying online rather than going to a physical store.
-We would also advise carrying out a full SWOT analysis of your business in the existing climate evaluating the business strengths, weaknesses, opportunities and threats on both an internal and external basis.
+We would also advise carrying out a full SWOT analysis of your business in the existing climate evaluating the business strengths, weaknesses, opportunities, and threats on both an internal and external basis.

 After the recent flooding all across the UK, PPC ads for flood defence products have seen a huge increase.
 One of Repeat’s clients has a website dedicated to flood defence and prevention products.
 Naturally, we have seen a spike in searches for said products.
 This begs the question – should we be monitoring predicted weather forecasts to set relevant bid adjustments when we’re due to have heavy rainfall?
 Similarly, the same could be said for snow ploughs and de-icer products as we head into the cold winter months.